darrelhong/graBBT/README.md

 ### Geolocation

 The angular client also features geolocation via Google Maps API.
-For geolocation it to work, we must allow location and use `localhost`
+For geolocation to work, we must allow location and use `localhost`

 If serving over LAN, use ng serve with https
 `ng serve --ssl=true`